woodghost/notes/README.md

 ============================================

 ===============
-equal mark is thin line
+ `=`equal mark is thin line

 hi hi
 -----

 ------------------
-dash line can make title text stronger, also, it's bold line when single used.
+`-`dash line can make title text stronger, also, it's bold line when single used.

 You can use  one `#` all the way up to `######(in `` share the same btn with tilde(~))` six for different heading sizes.